Penesas/MIR/README.md

 The packages that required for this project were used for this course.

-I found some sound processing python code to process the data that I download from GTZAN. audiofile_read.py rp_extract.py wavio.py
+I found some sound processing python code that would help me to process the data that I download from GTZAN. audiofile_read.py rp_extract.py wavio.py

+The result is ok compare to what have existed online.

+Something else may work:
+The human reaction for a music genre is mostly base on the instruments.
+So to improve the accuraccy, one way is to extract instrument frame out of spectrum.
+For example, I can replace the low requency mel frame to drum play, so '1' for 1 beat, 0 for else.
+Ignoring the contiune vibration sound, this might clear out the interferes and increase the accuracy.